Diane Lyden Murphy, Dean

 David B. Falk College of Sport and Human Dynamics

 Welcome to the David B. Falk College of Sport and Human Dynamics.
-Our legacy spans a century, weaving the values of human connection, civic service, and social justice into all of our academic offerings.
+Our legacy spans a century, weaving the values of human connection, civic service and social justice into our academic offerings.
 We foster student growth by engaging diverse perspectives around our shared values.
-Falk College brings together Syracuse University’s departments of Exercise Science, Human Development and Family Science; Marriage and Family Therapy; Nutrition and Food Studies; Public Health; Sport Management and Social Work in an environment of cross-disciplinary teaching, research, practice and service.
+Falk College brings together Syracuse University’s departments of Exercise Science, Human Development and Family Science, Marriage and Family Therapy, Nutrition and Food Studies, Public Health, Social Work, and Sport Management in an environment of cross-disciplinary teaching, research, practice, and service.
 Students benefit greatly from a powerful alumni network.
-Through classroom learning and hands-on experience in our customized learning laboratories and through community field opportunities, our students learn by example-and by doing-to become professionals who will provide services that enhance the emotional and physical well-being of individuals, families, and communities.
+Through classroom learning and hands-on experience in our customized learning laboratories and through community field opportunities, our students learn by example and training to become professionals who will provide services that enhance the emotional and physical well-being of individuals, families, and communities.

-As educators, Falk College faculty and staff are focused on students’ academic programs and set very high expectations for them in the classroom and in the community.
-Many attributes make Falk College unique, offering a valuable college experience, including:
+As educators, Falk College faculty and staff are focused on students’ academic programs and set high expectations for them in the classroom and community.
+Many attributes make Falk College unique, including:

-Students in all Falk College academic programs have the opportunity to perform research working with faculty mentors.
+Students in all Falk College academic programs have the opportunity to conduct research working with faculty mentors.